elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/function-object.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> In JavaScript, functions are first-class objects because they can have properties and methods just like any other object.
-What distinguishes them from other objects is that functions get called.
+What distinguishes them from other objects is that functions we call them.
 In brief, they are Function objects.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />